Frogvall/aspnetcore-exceptionhandler/README.md

 ### Exception listeners

 Sometimes you want to do some things when the exception handler catches an exception.
 One such example could be that you would want to add exception metadata to your tracing context, for example Amazon XRay.
 In order to do so, you can pass one or several actions to the exception handler middleware and filter.
-The actions will be executed when an exception is catched, before the http response is built.
+The actions will be executed when an exception is caught, before the http response is built.

 ```csharp
 services.AddControllers(mvcOptions =>